cesbit/libcleri/README.md

 want to write your own custom element.

 #### `void cleri_object_decref(cleri_object_t * cl_object)`
+Decrement the reference counter for an object.
+If no references are left the object will be destroyed.
+Do not use this function after the element has successfully been added to another element or grammar.
+Should only be used in case you want to write your own custom element.

+#### `int cleri_object_free(cleri_object_t * cl_object)`
 Decrement referenct counter for a cleri object.
 When the no more references are left the object will be destroyed.
 Use this function to cleanup after errors have occurred.
 Do not use this function after the element has successfully been